 Turn a critical eye to your competitors’ strategies.
 Outline what decisions they are making in the marketplace and compare them to your own.
 Are they making the same decisions?
 If not, are they positioning their product differently or seeing some variables that you’re missing?
 Make sure to ask hard questions and never assume that you have the “right” strategy.
 Even the brightest business minds disagree and your peers may have found strategies that work for their specific companies.
 Keep asking “why did they make that decision?” and consistently reevaluate your strategy.

-Build A Competitive Moat
+Step 7: Build A Competitive Moat

 Building a great growth strategy is an accomplishment.
 Building a great growth strategy that confers lasting advantage is truly impressive.
 The best businesses have several things in common: great leadership, compelling product offerings, and strategic vision.
 They also have a competitive moat that keeps peers at bay.
 Competitive moats are inherent advantages that let businesses remain competitive over the long-term.
 Decades ago, Microsoft created software now used by virtually every business.
 Apple built an ecosystem of consumer products that customers are unlikely to abandon.
 Both companies have built moats that insulate them from day-to-day competition.

 Your growth strategy needs to prioritize giving your company a lasting advantage.
 That could stem from selling a service with high switching costs (Microsoft) or network effects (Apple).
 You may simply make a product so good that no other company can replicate it.
 Whatever the strategy, you need to ensure that your company has breathing room to innovate.
 A competitive moat allows your company to worry less about day-to-day competition and more on how to build a better mousetrap.
 When you review your final strategy you need to know you’ve build a strategy that will last for decades, not just a few quarters.